bramley/phplist-plugin-contentareas/README.md

 Requires the Common Plugin version 3 to be installed.
 You must install, or upgrade to, the latest version.
 See <https://github.com/bramley/phplist-plugin-common>

+Requires version 2.2.0 or later of the View in Browser plugin if you want to use that plugin to create a link that displays the campaign in a browser.
+You should install, or upgrade to, the latest version.
+See <https://github.com/bramley/phplist-plugin-viewbrowser>.

 ### Set the plugin directory ###
 The default plugin directory is `plugins` within the admin directory.